projectweekend/Cards-API/README.md

 There are just a couple of configurations managed as environment variables.
 In the development environment, these are injected by Docker Compose and managed in the `docker-compose.yml` file.

 * `DATABASE_URL` - This is the connection URL for the PostgreSQL database.
 It is not used in the **development environment**.
-* `DEBUG` - This toggles debug mode for the app to True/False.
 * `API_KEY` - A system wide API key validated in the `X-API-Key` header.